f-droid/fdroid-website/_docs/FAQ_-_App_Developers.md

 ### Can APKs signed by my key be included?

-Only APKs built by F-Droid are included in the official F-Droid repo.
-We can try to reproduce your APK, as mentioned above, but if this fails (or e.g. when you want to distribute an app with closed-source components or API keys etc.), you can put any APK in your own "[F-Droid binary repo](../Setup_an_F-Droid_App_Repo)", and people can add your repo to their F-Droid client in order to get your
+Yes, for [reproducible builds](../Reproducible_Builds) F-Droid will include your signed APKs in the official F-Droid repo after they were verified as being so.
+If this fails (e.g. your app can't be built in a reproducible way or when you want to distribute an app with closed-source components or API keys etc.), you can put any APK in your own "[F-Droid binary repo](../Setup_an_F-Droid_App_Repo)", and people can add your repo to their F-Droid client in order to get your